sparkflows/sparkflows-docs/docs/snowflake/reading-snowflake.rst

 1. Read From SnowFlake Workflow
 --------

-Using this processor, a user can select a single table/view from the Snowflake schema.
+A user can use this processor to select a single table/view from the Snowflake schema.

 Processor Configuration
 ----------